Visit the friendly towns of Lacombe, Blackfalds, and Bentley this winter for outdoor fun and fantastic dining and shopping.

 Next, we head to Bentley, “the little town with a big heart,” southwest of Gull Lake.
 This little town boasts more than its fair share of specialty shops.
 At Merry’s Mercantile, Merry Kuchle has a wonderful curated collection of old and new.
 Festive gnomes (here for the holidays) perch amongst furniture, cabin couture, décor, women’s apparel, and antiques.
 “This is my happy place,” Merry says with a big smile.
 She’s talking about the beautiful store, but she loves Bentley too.
 Like her friends at the pharmacy and Piccolo Pizza & Pasta, Merry hails from Calgary and is enjoying small town life.
 She encourages us to check out Earthy Accents “if you like plants”, and The Drop.
 “I go there every day!”

 A coffee sounds good, so we pop over to The Drop Coffee & Tea.
-My kids go for an Abominable Snowman, frozen white hot chocolate top with whipped cream and crushed candy cane.
-It’s happiness in a cup – and the coffee is great too.
+While I get an almond milk latte, my kids both order the Abominable Snowman, frozen white hot chocolate topped with whipped cream and crushed candy canes.
+It’s happiness in a cup!

 To our surprise, Canada’s largest kite store is in Bentley!
 Two friends on Instagram told us about The Kite Guys, and my eldest wanted a kite for Christmas, so we had to check it out.
 “It’s a really great store; it’s in the church,” Merry tells us, pointing down the street.
 Bud Taylor, co-owner, greets us when we arrive and shows us all the suitable kites for my daughter’s age range.
 It’s a toss-up between a delta-wing single line kite or parafoil – “I like these (parafoils) because there are no poles and they’re so packable,” Bud says – but he assures us both types are easy to fly.
 There are so many choices, but my daughter finally chooses a gorgeous owl kite.